esijg/Marathon-Infinity-Multiplayer-Enhancement-Pack/Multiplayer Enhancement Physics/readme.md

 	- **Damage Base** increased from **30** to **260**.
 	- **Speed** increased from **256** to **768**.

 The plasma pistol is back.
-Bolts are now fast enough to actually make any difference, and secondary trigger now drains 260 health from your opponent, acting as a great way to take out opponents shields.
+Bolts are now fast enough to actually make a difference, and secondary trigger now drains 260 health from your opponent, acting as a great way to take out opponents shields.
 Works well at short and mid range, in relatively flat areas.

 ## Assault Rifle
 - Primary Trigger